yennanliu/TaxiAPI/README.md

 <summary>API endpoints Details</summary>

 #### 3-1) `POST /api/book`
-- ervice offers nearest available car to the customer location and return the total time taken to travel from the current car location to customer location then to customer destination.
+- Service offers nearest available car to the customer location and return the total time taken to travel from the current car location to customer location then to customer destination.

 ```bash
 curl -X POST -H "Content-Type: application/json" \